goabstract/abstract-sdk/docs/abstract-api.md

 An asset represents a resource exported from a design file.
 Assets are automatically updated and available for new commits.

+> Note: Assets are currently in beta.
+These endpoints will not return any data unless the feature has been turned on for your team during this time.

 ### The asset object

 | Property      | Type                | Description                                                                             |